-We also sell a letter sized Microchamber paper.
+We also sell a fine letter sized Microchamber paper.
 It is 25% cotton, ivory in color, and has a basis weight of 24 lb.
 It has the zeolite filters and other active filters that help guard against impurities.
 This paper works great when you are storing really bad papers such as old newsprint and pulp fiction (old paperback books).
-The same type of paper is used for our 'Magic Insert' for Newspaper File Kits.
-It is an Alpha Rag paper, and quite thick.
-We recommend using it for backings for newspaper storage, poster storage, comic books, and other highly acidic items.
 These papers are best for those conditions that call for big protection.
-We don't feel that most current time capsules have items inside that are highly acidic (except for newspapers), so we don't include the Microchamber bond in our kits.
-So if you have that issue, feel free to add it.
-We do include the Alpha Rag protection in larger preservation kits - because we include the Newspaper File Kits in some of them.
+We don't feel that most current time capsules have items inside that are highly acidic (except for newspapers), so we don't include the Microchamber bond in most of our kits (except for 11002).

 For what we feel is the finest for DAR and other legal and lineage applications, for paper that will withstand the test of time and heavy usage, we have the legal sized 28 lb paper that is 25% cotton and ivory in color.
 It's heavy paper with long fibers, and is long lasting (but beware - its surface is smooth, so take care with handwritten signatures to make sure they are dry).
 The paper would make a nice paper for City Proclamations and any works on paper that call for a substantial weight and longevity.